Milka Duno: 2011

 Duno signed with Sheltra Motorsports to race in the ARCA Racing Series' season-opening event at Daytona International Speedway.
 Assigned to the No. 63 Dodge, the announcement was the culmination of several months' work by the team to sign Duno to race in the event.

-In winter testing at Daytona in January, she was seventh fastest in the first morning of testing, and fifth fastest that afternoon, finishing sixth-fastest overall after the first day's test.
+In winter testing at Daytona in January, Duno was seventh fastest in the first morning of testing, and fifth fastest that afternoon, finishing sixth-fastest overall after the first day's test.
 For the Lucas Oil Slick Mist 200 at Daytona one month later, Duno qualified 23rd.
 She had moved up to twelfth place with only sixteen laps to go when Duno was caught up in a nine-car crash that ended her day and relegated her to 31st place.

 It was announced on April 14, 2011, that Duno would run the entire 2011 ARCA Racing Series presented by Menards season for Sheltra Motorsports.
 Over the first five races of the season, Duno had a best starting position of eighth (Talladega) and a best finishing position of fifteenth (Toledo) with two DNF's.
 Duno was originally awarded the pole position due to qualifying being rained out for the Menards 200 presented by Federated Car Care at Toledo Speedway.
 Unfortunately, she had to start that race at the back of the field in her backup car due to crashing in the final practice.

 Duno's season was then cut short when her car was officially pulled from the entry list eight minutes before the June 3 practice session for the Messina Wildlife Animal Stopper 150 at Chicagoland Speedway due to Sheltra Motorsports's decision to abruptly cease operations.
 Milka and Sheltra Motorsports resumed ARCA Series competition with the July 16 Prairie Meadows 200 at Iowa Speedway.
 Despite missing seven races, Duno finished eighteenth in driver points.

 In preparation for the 2012 ARCA Series presented by Menards, Duno tested the No. 63 Citgo Lubricants Sheltra Motorsports Ford during the annual ARCA Daytona International Speedway open test from December 16–18, 2011.
 In the six test sessions held, Duno was the only driver fastest in two of the sessions and was second in a third session.